Aravindumasankar/gallery_organiser/README.md

 - Command line interface for adding and listing artworks
 - Web interface built with React for browsing media files
 - Built-in file browser to navigate folders and preview images
+- Automatic image classification using a pre-trained neural network
 - Basic unit tests

 ## Getting Started